FarhanAsfar/FarhanAsfar/README.md

-## Energy and Persistence conquer all things.
+## Energy and Persistence Conquer All Things.

 > Benjamin Franklin
 ---